1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 It takes time to learn to play guitar: musical skill and knowledge develop gradually across months and years of practice and study.
 A technique or piece may not work today but, with due diligence, will come around.
 The ability to work towards a goal without crippling frustration or giving up is a key aspect of musical success.
 Indeed, learning to play guitar is a course in patience and persistence.

-audio icon Using the Audio Player
+audio player icon Using the Audio Player

 Repeat Symbol